 Aftermarket Muting Tools

 If you do not want to spend money on buying a new set of low volume cymbals, attaching aftermarket muting tools to your existing cymbals is the cheapest way to make your cymbals quieter.
-These tools tend to be cheap, easy to install, and eliminate the need to have two sets of cymbals.
-If you want silent cymbals you need to install these mutes, if you want standard cymbals you simply remove them.
+These tools tend to be cheap, easy to install and eliminate the need to have two sets of cymbals.
+If you want silent cymbals you need to install these drum and cymbal mutes, if you want standard cymbals you simply remove them.
 However, a mute is not thee perfect solution as they do significantly reduce the playability and sound quality of your drum kit.
 Most of these mutes are available as complete packs for your drums and cymbals.